Mommy Evolution

 Multicultural Fairy Tales

-As the mom of boys, I quickly discovered pink princesses weren’t going to cut it.
+I also quickly discovered pink princesses weren’t going to cut it.

 And honestly, as a mom, I wanted something with more flair.